barbara-abreu/Random_things/README.md

 # Random things
 Just small scripts I sometimes do, along with some scripts I make at my work and other stuff.

+### Jupyter notebooks with some analyses
+	correlations_calpha_rms.ipynb

+Notebook in which I calculated the correlation between atomic displacements of C-alpha atoms, using 3D coordinates (RMS-root mean squared).

+	PCA_otherdimensions.ipynb

+I had previously done a PCA analysis on atomic coordinates, with the goal of separating protein conformations that belonged to different proteins states, similarly to a clustering procedure.
+In this notebook, I choose different combinations of principal components ( beyond PC 1 and PC 2) and analyze the conformational content of those "clusters".

 ### Script to time my speech therapy exercises

 	timer.py

-It count 15 periods of 10s each with 3s intervals in between.
+It counts 15 periods of 10s each with 3s intervals in between.

 ### Script to get unique pairs from a list of values